jmv-bikorimana/database-administration-lab/README.md

 ## Overview

-This repository demonstrates practical database administration activities including PostgreSQL administration, backup and recovery, database monitoring, SQL administration, performance tuning, migration support, and operational procedures.
+This repository contains practical database administration documentation, SQL scripts, backup and recovery procedures, monitoring examples, and migration support material.

+The content is designed to demonstrate database administration knowledge relevant to enterprise systems such as financial management platforms, transactional applications, and institutional service delivery systems.

 ## Scope

-- PostgreSQL Administration
+- PostgreSQL administration
-- Database Backup and Recovery
+- Database backup and recovery
-- SQL Administration
+- SQL administration
-- Database Monitoring
+- Database monitoring
-- Performance Tuning
-- Migration Support
-- Operational Documentation

-## Technologies

-- PostgreSQL
-- SQL
-- Linux
-- Windows Server
-- PowerShell
-- Bash

-## Repository Structure

-- PostgreSQL
-- SQL
+- Query performance review
-- Migration
+- Migration support
+- Data integrity checks
-- Documentation
+- Operational documentation

-## Author
+## Confidentiality Notice

-Jean Marie Vianney Bikorimana
+All examples in this repository use generic names and sample structures for demonstration purposes only.
+They do not contain production data, internal database schemas, passwords, IP addresses, or confidential institutional information.